Components

 * <Tooltip tip="Status ID: 5"><Icon icon="square-5" /></Tooltip> **Unknown**: The component status is unknown.

-## Component Groups
+## Component groups

 To help organize your components, you can group them together into component groups.
 For example, you may have a